Menu

 Previous Winners

-AIFST ILSI Dr David Roberts Emerging Young Leader Award 2023
+AIFST Emerging Leader Award 2025

 Previous Winners

-The AIFST Jack Kefford Award 2023
+The AIFST Jack Kefford Research Publication Award 2025

 The Award is named in honour of Mr. Jack Kefford who provided enormous input to the science and technology of food as Officer-in-Charge of the CSIRO Food Research Laboratory; Assistant Chief of the CSIRO Division of Food Research; as a scientist of international repute; as AIFST President (1971-73) and Technical Editor of food australia.